Yes, you can have a colonoscopy during your period, though some adjustments and considerations may apply.

 Menstrual blood flows externally from the vagina and does not mix with stool inside the colon.
 Therefore:

 That said, some patients feel more uncomfortable lying on their side on an exam table while menstruating due to pressure on sensitive areas.
-Using sanitary pads or tampons before arrival can help manage this discomfort.
+Using the menstrual product recommended by your care team before arrival can help manage this discomfort.

 Why Some Doctors May Suggest Rescheduling